 “As customers venture into the cloud, key factors influencing buying decisions are choice of architecture and data portability because clients do not want to be locked into vendors or proprietary architectures,” said Dan Iacono, IDC’s research director for storage in cloud solutions.
 “Seagate’s commitment to open communities, such as OpenStack and Open Compute, where people with similar philosophies about cloud architecture and open source software and hardware openly collaborate together to develop the best solution possible is only going to benefit all stakeholders, consumers and the industry in general.”

 For more information on Seagate open source initiatives please visit http://www.seagate.com.
 Information on the OpenStack Foundation can be found at http://www.openstack.org and for Open Compute Project at http://www.opencompute.org.

-Seagate is a world leader in hard disk drives and storage solutions.
-Learn more at www.seagate.com.
+Seagate is the industry leader in hard disc drives and storage solutions.
+Learn more at www.seagate.com .

 Copyright 2013 Seagate Technology LLC.
 All rights reserved.
 Printed in the United States of America.
 Seagate, Seagate Technology, the Wave logo, are trademarks or registered trademarks of Seagate Technology LLC in the United States and/or other countries.
 All other trademarks are the property of their respective owners.